Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 Equivalently, introducing the `skinny' QR factorizations

 the above problem can be reformulated as the low-dimensional (if $h+k\ll\min\{m,n\}$) problem

-After the $(k+1)$th approximation to problem \cref{msl:eq:approxpbm} is formed by taking $\bfx_k=\bfV_k\bfy_k$, one computes the residual of the normal equations associated to \cref{msl:eq:approxpbm}
+After the $k$th approximation to problem \cref{msl:eq:approxpbm} is formed by taking $\bfx_k=\bfV_k\bfy_k$, one computes the residual of the normal equations associated to \cref{msl:eq:approxpbm}

-The subspace $\calV_{k+1}$ is then expanded by adding the vector $\bfr_k/\|\bfr_k\|_2$; reorthogonalization may be advisable to enforce accuracy.
-An initial guess $\bfx_0$ for $\bfx_\true$ is needed to define the first weights $\bfW_1$, and the authors of \cite{huang2017majorization} suggest to take $\bfx_0=\bfb$, although this works only when $\bfA$ is square.
+The subspace $\calV_{k+1}={\rm ran}(\bfV_{k+1})$ is then expanded by adding the vector $\bfr_k/\|\bfr_k\|_2$; reorthogonalization of the columns of $\bfV_{k+1}$ may be advisable to enforce accuracy.
+An initial guess $\bfx_0$ for $\bfx_\true$ is needed to define the first weights $\bfW_1$, and the authors of \cite{huang2017majorization} suggest to take $\bfx_0=\bfb$, although this only works when $\bfA$ is square.
 We emphasize that the regularization parameter $\lambda$ can be adaptively set during the GKS iterations; see \cite{impulsenoise, buccini2019dp}.
-Also, an expression for the quadratic tangent majorant \cref{msl:eq:approxpbm} different from $T_k(\bfx)$ can be devised, which allows for a cheaper GKS computation: we refer to \cite{huang2017majorization} for the details.
+Also, an expression for the quadratic tangent majorant \cref{msl:eq:approxpbm} different from $T_k(\bfx)$ can be devised, which allows for a cheaper GKS computation, in that smart updates of the QR factorization \cref{eq:QRgks} are performed: we refer to \cite{huang2017majorization} for the details.
 Finally, such strategies based on GKS can also handle generalizations of problem \cref{msl:eq:originalpbm} where weights are also included in the fit-to-data term.